Sign Up For NHS Antenatal Care

 Health experts recommend that some additional supplements are taken to help the growing baby develop healthily.
 Keep taking the advised supplements even if you are being sick.

-You should only take vitamins specially made for women who are trying to get pregnant, or who are pregnant.
-This is because too much of some vitamins and minerals can harm the growing baby.
+You should only take vitamins specially made for those who are trying to get pregnant, or who are pregnant.
+This is because too much of some vitamins and minerals can harm your growing baby.

-Folic acid helps the brain, spine and spinal cord develop healthily.
-Women who are hoping to get pregnant should be taking a supplement of Folic Acid (400mcgs) a day.
-This should be taken whilst they are trying to get pregnant and until they are twelve weeks pregnant.
+This helps the brain, spine and spinal cord develop healthily.
+It is recommended to take a supplement of Folic Acid (400mcgs) each day, whilst trying to get pregnant and until you are twelve weeks pregnant.
 If you were not able to do this then begin taking the supplement as soon as you find out you are pregnant.

 There are many pregnancy supplements available and you can ask your pharmacist for advice.
 ‘Maternal Healthy Start Vitamins’ include all the recommended supplements.
 They are available to buy at chemists.